mujtabaishaq5/ELPL/README.md

 ## my own programming language

-Created in fully in 'Java'.
+Created in fully in _Java_.

 it has limited functionality yet. but it can be a good guide for someone looking to create a programming language in Java.

 ## Transpiler
-It has transpiler to transpiling into 'Java: HOST language'.
+It has transpiler to transpiling into _Java: HOST language_.

 ## Compiler
 I have created a different folder for compiler.
 Added everything, if you want to build your own compiler.